 There is strong evidence of a direct correlation between good attendance and student achievement.
 At the beginning of the school year, parents and students are notified by each school of its attendance policy.
 Parents and guardians are responsible for seeing that their children attend school each day it is in session, according to Charlotte-Mecklenburg Board of Education Policy JHBB and the NC Compulsory Attendance Law (N.C.
 G.S.-§115C-378).
-Under this law, a parent may be prosecuted in a criminal action if a student between the ages of 7 and 16 has in excess of 10 unlawful or unexcused absences.
-The maximum penalty provided by law upon conviction is 20 days imprisonment, a fine of \$200 or both, at the discretion of the judge.
-In addition, a child between the ages of 7 and 16 could be referred by the school to the Department of Juvenile Justice and Delinquency Prevention for the filing of a petition asking the court to find the child to be undisciplined.
+Under this law, a parent may be prosecuted in a criminal action if a student between the ages of 7 and 16 has more than 10 unexcused absences.
+The maximum penalty provided by law upon conviction is 120 days imprisonment, and/or a fine of \$200, at the discretion of the judge.
+In addition, a child between the ages of 7 and 16 could be referred by the school to the Department of Juvenile Justice for the filing of a petition asking the court to find the child to be undisciplined.
 A notification letter is sent indicating that legal action will be taken when a student has 10 unexcused absences.
-Parents can request a copy of Form 5123.21 from the school office which requests excused absence(s) for valid educational opportunities.
+Parents can request a copy of information from the school office for requests for valid educational opportunities.
 A student must attend school for at least half of the day to be counted present.